Sac-Ramant/gt7telemetry/README.md

     Python script originally from https://github.com/Bornhall/gt7telemetry
     who take it from https://github.com/lmirel/mfc/blob/master/clients/gt7racedata.py
-    I edited it to transform in what I need (the opening of the port 9999 for a second script)
+    I edited it to transform in what I need (the opening of the port 9999 for a second script) A lot of information can be found there too: https://github.com/Nenkai/PDTools/

 (The Current Lap Time don't work, I didn't find the good offset value.)